ChangHChen/run_python_local/README.md

 Unlike the Pyodide-based MCP Run Python server, this server:

 1. Runs code directly on your local Python interpreter (not in a sandbox)
-2. Has full access to your local filesystem through a configurable mount point
+2. Has full access to your local filesystem through configurable mount points
 3. Can run existing Python files, not just code strings
 4. Can use an existing virtual environment with pre-installed dependencies
+5. Supports multiple mount points for more flexible file organization
+6. Handles overlapping mount points correctly (more specific paths take precedence)

 ## Usage